Ammarkhalil07/EmbeddedLinux_NTI/Device_Driver/README.md

 # Linux Device Driver

 ## Introduction
-This repository contains a device driver for [Device Name].
-The driver enables communication between the Linux kernel and the [Device Name] hardware, facilitating its integration into Linux-based systems.
+This repository contains a device drivers .
+The driver enables communication between the Linux kernel and the hardware, facilitating its integration into Linux-based systems.

 ## Contents
 - `driver/`: Contains the source code for the device driver.